Setting up Steam Authentication using OpenID

 You will then also receive some information about the user such as their display name, avatar and Steam ID.
 From there you can go on to use the ID to grab the information you need about their games.
 Just remember to keep in mind that the user’s profile will need to be public for their data to be accessible.

-The Steam Web API
+Using the Steam Web API

 The Steam Web API can provide you with a lot of useful information relating to games on the Steam store, as well as user-specific data such as game playtime and achievement statistics.